How to Apply

 • Be a resident of Los Angeles County

-• Be in a position to influence peers, policymakers and/or the general public
+• Be in a position to influence peers, policymakers, and/or the general public

 • Desire to participate in a cross-disciplinary network of leaders